smaremanda/add-in-docs/reference/shared/document/setselecteddataasync-method.md

 Specifying the optional  _coercionType_ parameter lets you specify the kind of data you want to write to a selection.
-The following example writes data as an array of three rows of two columns, specifying the _coercionType_ as `"matrix"` for that data structure, and if that fails, displays the value of the[error.message](../reference/shared/error/message-property.md) property.
+The following example writes data as an array of three rows of two columns, specifying the _coercionType_ as `"matrix"` for that data structure, and if that fails, displays the value of the [error.message](../reference/shared/error/message-property.md) property.